En-Query/EncryptedQuery/examples/pcap-kafka/Pcap-Streaming-Example-README.md

 	cp /home/EncryptedQuery/examples/responder-files/data-source-configurations/org.enquery.encryptedquery.responder.flink.kafka.runner.FlinkKafkaQueryRunner-Pcap.cfg   /opt/enquery/responder/etc
 Edit the data source configuration file to set the location of the Flink installation.

-(Note: This example also provides a standalone data file and data source to run in standalone mode).
-The data used for this example is the same between the standalone and streaming methods.)
+`Note:` This example also provides a standalone data file and data source to run in standalone mode).
+The data used for this example is the same between the standalone and streaming methods.
+Untar the pcap-data.tar.gz file into the /opt/enquery/sampledata/ folder before loading the data source configuration file into the responder.

 ### Import the REST interface calls into Postman to run the example.
 * [Postman App](https://www.getpostman.com/apps)